Overinterested/SDFA/WIKI.md

 Then to analyse the SV data in SDF, SDFA designed over 10 types of results of VCF called by different callers(including CuteSV2, Sniffles2).

 ## Key Concepts
-This section explains the key concepts and terminologies used in SDFA, such as Standardized Decomposition Format (SDF), Structural Variations (SVs), Numeric Gene Feature (NGF), and others.
+This section explains the key concepts and terminologies used in SDFA, such as Standardized Decomposition Format (SDF), Structural Variations (SVs), Numeric Annotation of Gene Feature (NAGF), and others.

 ## Architecture
-This section describes the overall architecture of SDFA, its core components (SDF, Merge Module, Annotation Module, NGF Module), and how they interact with each other.
+This section describes the overall architecture of SDFA, its core components (SDF, Merge Module, Annotation Module, NAGF Module), and how they interact with each other.

 ## Installation
 This section provides detailed instructions for installing SDFA on different platforms and environments.